How to Choose a Kayak

 Lakes: We’re talking the local lake here, not Lake Superior.
 If the weather is fair and the destination is near, you can go with any sit-on-top or recreational sit-in boat and have fun.
 If whitecaps appear, then a purely recreational boat can get overmatched.

 Coasts: This is where wind, waves, currents, tides and more all come into play.
-So having a sit-in touring boat with a rudder or a skeg (a dropdown fin) is wise, though if you live in a warm environment where you don’t mind going for a swim, or you plan to do some kayak surfing, a sit-on-top can still be a fine choice.
+So having a sit-in touring boat with a rudder, fixed tracking fin or a skeg (a dropdown fin) is wise.
+If you live in a warm environment where you don’t mind going for a swim, or you plan to do some kayak surfing, a sit-on-top can still be a fine choice.

 Rivers: We’re not talking about technical rapids—whitewater kayaks are beyond the scope of this article.
 If you’re floating on a river, you want a stable, sturdy craft that turns quickly.
 That might be a short, stable recreational sit-in or sit-on-top boat or day touring sit-in kayak.